Samjoel3101/SSD-Object-Detection/README.md

 I have hooked outputs of the specified grid size from a pretrained model and pass those hooked outputs thorugh a ResBlock and a Out Conv layer which provides the classification
 and bounding box outputs.I also have a custom head to the pretrained model where I get inferences on grid sizes smaller than 7.

+Thanks to @muellerzr 's repo https://github.com/muellerzr/Practical-Deep-Learning-for-Coders-2.0.git from where the 'imports' folder is taken from his computer vision section .
+This imports folder contains the RetinaNet Model and RetinaNet local Loss and other inference tools for object detection.

 The Architecture image is below:

 ![Architecture image](https://github.com/Samjoel3101/SSD-Object-Detection/blob/master/SSD%20Architecture%20Diagram.jpg)